Alejandro González Malavé

-González, an outspoken university political leader, graduated as a police officer in 1979, the same year he went to work undercover.
+González came from a poor family.
+He grew up with his parents and a younger brother in the Monacillos neighborhood of Río Piedras, Puerto Rico, an outspoken university political leader, graduated as a police officer in 1979 in the Puerto Rico Police, the same year he went to work undercover.
 He infiltrated an organization of radical pro independence students and was the driver when Carlos Soto Arriví and Arnaldo Darío Rosado were murdered during a police set up at Cerro Maravilla.